Peute industrial and commercial area

 Infrastructure for the heating transition

-In Hamburg's Peute industrial estate, the infrastructure for the heat transition is taking shape with Hamburger Energiewerke's new pressurised heat storage facility.
-The domed roof weighing around 72 tonnes was recently lifted onto the 35 metre high storage facility near Georgswerder Dam.
-With a diameter of 14 metres and a capacity of four million litres, the storage facility will store the industrial waste heat from the neighbouring copper manufacturer Aurubis.
-This stored heat will be fed into Hamburg's city grid, which is over 860 kilometres long, at times of need, enabling around 20,000 households to be supplied with climate-neutral district heating from the 2024/2025 heating period.
-The use of the heat storage facility will help to save around 100,000 tonnes of CO₂ emissions per year and underlines Hamburg's commitment to sustainable energy solutions and reducing its dependence on fossil fuels.
-Peute's commitment to the energy transition is manifested in the construction of Hamburger Energiewerke's 35-metre-high pressurised heat storage facility, which will use Aurubis' industrial waste heat to supply around 20,000 households with climate-neutral district heating from the 2025 heating period, thus saving 100,000 tonnes of CO₂ annually.
+In Peute, the infrastructure for the heat transition is taking shape with Hamburger Energiewerke's new pressurised heat storage facility.
+The domed roof weighs around 72 tonnes was recently lifted onto the 35 metre high storage facility near Georgswerder Damm.
+With a diameter of 14 metres and a capacity of four million litres, the facility will store the industrial waste heat from Aurubis, the adjacent the neighbouring copper manufacturer.
+The stored heat will then be fed into Hamburg's city grid, which is over 860 kilometres long, at times of need.
+Ultimately, this will enable some 20,000 households to be supplied with climate-neutral district heating from the 2024/2025 heating period.
+The use of the heat storage facility will help save around 100,000 tonnes of CO₂ emissions annually and demonstrates Hamburg's commitment to sustainable energy solutions and reducing the city's dependence on fossil fuels.
+With the Hamburger Energiewerke's innovative new heat storage facility, .Peute is joinging forces in shaping the Energy Transition.

-Impressions from the Peute
+Impressions from Peute

 Thematic maps of Peute